bthomas50/Comp8551Assignment4/README.txt

 ##################################
 ############### Q6 ###############
 ##################################
+(using pairs of images 1024x768)
-C++ time: 4400 - 4770 microseconds
+C++ time: ~8000 microseconds
-MMX time: 689 - 800 microseconds
+MMX time: ~6700 microseconds
-SSE time: 740 - 800 microseconds
+SSE time: ~3950 microseconds

-MMX - 45 lines
-SSE - 43 lines

-MMX seems to be slightly faster.
+MMX seems to be only slightly faster than C++.
-Both give significant performance increases over C++ code.

-MMX seems to have a few extra
-instructions that may not be necessary, yet it runs faster.
+SSE is about twice as fast as MMX (we can do twice as many pixels at once!

 See <./Part_2/8551_asgn4> visual studio solution.
 Please make sure to run "Build Solution" before running the app, to make sure the dll gets built.